 What do you do in your free time?
 What are your interests and hobbies?

-What are your goals for the future academically, career-wise and personally?
+What are your goals/plans for the future , career-wise, academically and personally?

 What kind of mentee would be ideal for you? (eg. Age/grade, gender, personality, interests, etc.).
 What qualities are you looking for in a mentee?